GabrielFCP/Slime-Platformer-Pgzero/README.md

 # Slime-Platformer-Pgzero
-Simple platformer game with pygame zero for an entry test.
+Simple platformer game made with pygame zero for an entry test.